basilwong/simple-sundials/more-sundials-examples/KINSOL/README.md

  - https://computation.llnl.gov/projects/sundials/sundials-software

-Appendix A of the KINSOL guide gives a pretty good tutorial of how to download, install, and configure the libraries for use depending on the OS you're currently using.
+Appendix A of the CVODE guide gives a pretty good tutorial of how to download, install, and configure all SUNDIALS libraries for use depending on the OS you're currently using.

  - https://computation.llnl.gov/sites/default/files/public/cv_guide.pdf